 Bottle (almost) disappears with the consumption of the fluid that it contains.

 :::: Inspiration from Nature//

 A fluid container becomes a liability as soon as the fluid it contains gets consumed.
 This liability has a weight, it occupies space and it adds to the cost of the fluid itself.
 For example, round bottles and soda cans waste enormous space in their cartons.
 A liquid container needs to be designed which wastes space neither inside a carton nor after consumption.

 Several animals can store food inside their bodies for later use but none of them does it more efficiently than a honeypot ant (Myrmecocystus Mexicanus) in terms of the weight-volume ratio of its container.
 This tiny giant has the ability to buff itself up with honey, then hang itself upside down like a huge jar.
 The nature gadget fluid container is envisioned using this strategy.

-Mation Regitko of MoStudio and Frei Otto experimented with forms of inflatable and tensile function.
+Motion Regitko of MoStudio and Frei Otto experimented with forms of inflatable and tensile function.
 Pneumocell by Thomas Herzig and famous Eden Project (Grimshaw and partners) also sheds light on the subject.
-There are a several bottles in the market which tend to break away from conventional vessels, such as Bubi, BlueFit and Infuriation.
+There are several bottles in the market that tend to break away from conventional vessels, such as Bubi, BlueFit, and Infuriation.
 Kristof Retezar’s self-filling bottle can extract water from moisture in the atmosphere.
-Design intention of this gadget is to reduce size of the container when it is not in use.
+The design intention of this gadget is to reduce the size of the container when it is not in use.

 A tiny telescopic straw (17) is designed which can extend at both ends (5, 20).
 It is enwrapped tightly in a stretchable film (7) which has controllable stiffness factor (23, 24, 25) against given volume.
-The film takes form of a bottle when fully filled with liquid and its stiffness is controlled at three different compartments/levels (10, 15, 19).
+The film takes the form of a bottle when fully filled with liquid and its stiffness is controlled at three different compartments/levels (10, 15, 19).
 As a result, the bottle is never half full or empty.
-As fluid gets consumed, the film draws itself back into the solid straw (9, 11).
+As the fluid gets consumed, the film draws itself back into the solid straw (9, 11).

 Row1Column1: A closeup of Honeypot Ant